Pakistan International Airlines Flight 268: Investigation and causes

-After the crash, the Nepali Military assisted with investigators to find the aircraft's black box.
+After the accident, the Nepali Military assisted with investigators to find the aircraft's black box.
 The investigation was handled by Andrew Robinson from the Air Accident Investigation Branch (AAIB).
 The black box was initially sent to Paris for decoding.

-At the time of impact, eye witnesses near the accident site confirmed that there was little to no wind, rain, and no thunderstorms in the area.
+At the time of impact, eye witnesses near the accident site confirmed that there was little to no wind or rain and no thunderstorms in the area.
 Investigators found no technical problems documented for the A300 and, after considering it as a cause, subsequently ruled out terrorism.

 Although no pertinent flight deck conversation was recovered from Flight 268's cockpit voice recorder by investigators with the Transportation Safety Board of Canada (TSB), which assisted with the investigation, data recovered from the flight data recorder by the TSB showed that the aircraft initiated each step of its descent one step too early.
 At 16 DME the aircraft was a full 1,000 feet below its cleared altitude; at 10 DME (the Sierra reporting point) it was 1,300 feet below its cleared altitude.
 The aircraft approached the Mahabharat Range at an insufficient altitude and crashed into the south slope.
-Although the pilots of Flight 268 reported their aircraft's altitude accurately to air traffic control, controllers did nothing to warn them of their inappropriate altitude until seconds before the accident.
+Although the pilots of Flight 268 reported their aircraft's altitude accurately to air traffic control, controllers did nothing to warn them of their inappropriate altitude because of a lack of radar.

 Investigators determined that the accident had been caused mainly by pilot error.
-Visibility was poor due to overcast and the ground proximity warning system would not have been triggered in time because of the steep terrain.
+Visibility was poor due to overcast conditions and the ground proximity warning system would not have been triggered in time because of the steep terrain.
 The approach plates for Kathmandu issued to PIA pilots were also determined to be unclear, and Nepalese air traffic controllers were judged timid and reluctant to intervene in what they saw as piloting matters such as terrain separation.
 The report recommended that ICAO review navigational charts and encourage their standardisation, and that the approach to Kathmandu Airport be changed to be less complex.